-Stocks slip as earnings roll in Clorox slammed
+Stocks rebound in earnings rally despite Clorox drag

 In deal news, PepsiCo is selling a portion of its juice portfolio, which includes Tropicana and Naked, to private equity firm PAI Partners for $3.3 billion while retaining a 39% noncontrolling interest in a newly formed joint venture.

 China stocks, including Tencent, fell after the country's regulator denounced online gaming according to reports.
-Further evidence the government is wading deeper into oversight of pubically traded stocks.
+Further evidence the government is wading deeper into oversight of publically traded stocks.

 |Ticker